Gilgit: Geography

-Gilgit is situated in a valley formed by the confluence of the Indus River, Hunza River and Gilgit River.
+Gilgit is situated in a valley formed by the confluence of the Indus River, Hunza River, Astore River and Gilgit River.

 Climate

 Gilgit experiences a cold desert climate (Köppen climate classification BWk).
 Weather conditions for Gilgit are dominated by its geographical location, a valley in a mountainous area, southwest of Karakoram range.
-The prevalent season of Gilgit is winter, occupying the valley eight to nine months a year.

 Gilgit lacks significant rainfall, averaging in 120 to 240 mm annually, as monsoon breaks against the southern range of Himalayas.
 Irrigation for land cultivation is obtained from the rivers, abundant with melting snow water from higher altitudes.

 The summer season is brief and hot, with daily high temperatures occasionally peaking at over 40 C. As a result of this extremity in the weather, landslides and avalanches are frequent in the area.

 Climate Change Effects

-Climate change has adversely effected this region with more rains every year.
-On 26 August 2022, most villages in Ghizer district and Hunza were severely effected by the ongoing flooding displacing many people.
+Climate change has adversely affected this region with more rains every year.
+On 26 August 2022, most villages in Ghizer district and Hunza were severely affected by the ongoing flooding displacing many people.